CLIUtils/CLI11/README.md

-> ## Subclassing
+> ### Subclassing
 >
 > The App class was designed allow toolkits to subclass it, to provide default options and setup/teardown code.
 Subcommands remain `App`'s, since those are not expected to need setup and teardown.
-The default `App` only adds a help flag, `-h,--help` through the `virtual void setup()` method.
-If you only want to change this flag, override this method.
-Since subcommands are always the built in `App` object, they must have a normal help flag.
+The default `App` only adds a help flag, `-h,--help`, but provides an option to disable it in the constructor (and in `add_subcommand`).
 >
 > Also, in a related note, the `App`s you get a pointer to are stored in the parent `App` in `unique_ptr`s (like `Option`s) and are deleted when the main `App` goes out of scope.